diceky/ScoringSystem/README.md

 # ScoringSystem
-Scoring system for contests and competitions
+Scoring system for contests and competitions using Google Spreadsheet API and PHP